 Home to the James and Marilyn Dunn Chair of Baptist Studies, the School of Divinity is committed to honoring and nurturing its Baptist heritage.
 Without the support of 19th-century Baptists in North Carolina, the nationally prestigious university we call home would never have been born.
 The Baptist Commons will aid in the continuation and creative imagining of how we can best support the holistic educational formation of faith leaders who embrace Baptist identities and connections.

 Rev. Dr. Emilie M. Townes will serve as the School of Divinity's 2019 Mac Bryan Prophetic Preacher.
-The Mac Bryan Prophetic Preaching ...
+"Songs of Zion" from Psalm ...

 Amidst the school’s broad, ecumenical future, its Baptist heritage holds value for students, alumni, and the institution itself.
 School of Divinity graduates have thrived within Baptist life, where alumni have served in significant positions of leadership in local churches and in larger denominational bodies.
 School of Divinity graduates have been among the strongest voices for progressive change and inclusion within their Baptist denominational bodies, and the school has been noted for its influence in shaping such a perspective.
 This success is not only a point of pride for students and graduates, but also a mark of the success of the School in assisting students with meaningful opportunities post-seminary.
 It is an important link to the University’s Baptist roots and religious origins.
 The maintenance of this sense of a Baptist heritage at an ecumenical seminary is important to continuing in shaping a hopeful future.